Effortless Sight-Reading

 On the artistic side, they’re more versatile than weak readers due to the fact that they can readily assimilate diverse styles of music.

-But in spite of those benefits, I’ve observed that music students commonly neglect to practice sight-reading.
+In spite of those benefits, I’ve observed that countless music students neglect to practice sight-reading.

-Here are essential things to emphasize in your sight-reading practice.
-Bear in mind that the term “sight-reading” refers to the artful performance of an unfamiliar score with no more than a minute or two to scan.
+To be clear, the term “sight-reading” refers to the accurate, expressive performance of an unfamiliar music score with no more than a minute or two to scan.

 Sight-reading skills require ongoing reinforcement if they’re to become second nature.

-I advise students with professional aspirations to practice reading a minimum of 15 minutes a day (during my youth, I practiced reading 30 minutes a day for years).
+I advise ambitious students to practice reading a minimum of 15 minutes daily (during my youth, I practiced reading 30 minutes a day for years).
 Even when your practice time is limited, try to carve out 5 minutes.

-In addition to reading alone, try to gather weekly with one or more colleagues to read ensemble music – doing so will bolster your skills and motivation.
+In addition to reading on your own, try to gather weekly with one or more colleagues to read ensemble music – doing so will bolster your skills, motivation and knowledge of repertoire.

 - Scan first.
-I employ a standard scanning procedure, which I detail on page 101 of The Musician’s Way.
-In brief, when scanning, we promptly identify a composition’s structural and expressive elements – especially rhythmic, melodic, and harmonic ones – and make note of any repeats or navigation signs.
+I advise using a consistent scanning procedure, which I detail on page 101 of The Musician’s Way.
+In brief, when scanning, promptly identify a composition’s structural and expressive elements – especially rhythmic, melodic, and harmonic ones – and make note of any repeat or navigation signs.

 - Count mentally.
-When reading, our primary task is to maintain the rhythmic flow of the music.
-Therefore, use a metronome in practice, internalize the pulse, and mentally count in line with the musical context.
+When sight-reading, our primary task is to maintain the rhythmic flow.
+Therefore, we should use a metronome in practice, internalize the pulse, and mentally count in line with the musical context.

 - Keep going.
 When you flub, rather than interrupting the motion, keep the pulse intact and your eyes ahead.
 If a florid passage exceeds your ability, either omit it or just execute the notes on the main beats.

 - Express the music.
 Expert sight-readers are artistic readers.
-So faithfully express the character of everything you read – give expression markings equal importance as pitches and rhythms.
+So let’s faithfully express the character of everything we read, giving expression markings equal importance as pitches and rhythms.

 - Minimize effort.
 Insist on ease whenever you read.
 Even when the going gets tough, release tension and be positive.
-When we steadfastly emphasize ease in our practice, easefulness becomes our default habit.
+When we steadfastly emphasize ease in our practice, easefulness becomes our default habit in practice and on stage.

-See Part I of The Musician’s Way – especially pages 99-102 – for inclusive ways to practice and improve sight-reading skills.
+See Part I of The Musician’s Way for many more strategies to improve sight-reading and music practice skills.

 Related posts